token2/fido2-manage/build_dmg.md

-Here’s a comprehensive **README content** for your deployment scripts, including instructions to move the `.sh` files up one level.
-You can tweak it for style or branding:

----

 # FIDO2 Manager macOS Deployment Scripts

 This folder contains the deployment scripts for building, packaging, and preparing the **FIDO2 Manager** application on macOS.
 These scripts automate the entire process from compiling the C++ CLI binary to creating a distributable DMG with the GUI.